yodaxtah/TexturePatch/README.md

 ## Roadmap

-In its current state, three packs (Dash's, Jak 1 HD UI, JAK 1 ESGRAN) have been created and applied to Windows, and match exactly.
-With the exception of an assertion going off (as intended) for 12 images in the last pack -- images that have a width larger than the header row.
-It also has a minimal CLI that allows recursively creating patches for all PNGs and recursively applying patches.
+In its current state, three packs have been created and applied successfully to textures on Windows.
+(These did not use filters.)

+- Mysterious Dash HD Textures
+- Jak1 HD UI textures
+- Jak1 ESRGAN Edition v1.0.1
+- Snowover_Release_v0.1.4
+- Mountain_Ash_Release_v0.1.4
+- Meaty_Swamp_Release_v0.1.4
+- JAK2_hd_hud
+- Jak2-HD-Textures-For-OpenGOAL-main

-Given that the concept has been implemented to most extent, there isn 't much left planned.
+The tool has a minimal CLI that allows recursively creating patches for all PNGs and recursively applying patches.
+Given that the concept has been implemented to most extent and is practically useful, there isn 't much left planned.
 Here are a few things.

-- [ ] Fix that assertion bug
+- [x] Fix an outdated assertion that fails when the header row is bigger than the image size.
 - [ ] Test whether issues arise when applying patches created on one platform (Windows) on images on another platform (Linux)
-- [ ] Try out new packs (and fix new bugs probably)
+- [ ] Try out more packs (and fix new bugs maybe)
 - [ ] Have the concept/tool get assessed/reviewed by others with any level of expertise (legal, image processing, image compression, decompiling, ...)
-- [ ] Support directories for `diff`, `test`, `test-filter`
+- [ ] Support directories for ~~`diff`~~, `test`, `test-filter`
 - [x] Support filters in `create`, `apply`
-- [ ] Check if paths exist
+- [ ] Check if paths exist, compare paths, `--overwrite`
+- [ ] Read options from a settings file in the current directory if exists.
 - [ ] Try another library for writing images, since [Open CV appears to increase the size of the image](https://stackoverflow.com/questions/12216333/opencv-imread-imwrite-increases-the-size-of-png), even though the luminances are _exactly the same_.
     ```python
     >>> import cv2